hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="FileCreateTransactionBody"></a>

 ### FileCreateTransactionBody
- Create a new file, containing the given contents.
-It is referenced by its FileID, and does not have a filename, so it is important to get the FileID.
-After the file is created, the FileID for it can be found in the receipt, or retrieved with a GetByKey query, or by asking for a Record of the transaction to be created, and retrieving that.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |